apache/beam/website/src/documentation/resources/videos-and-podcasts.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-# Additional Resources for Learning about Apache Beam
+# Videos and Podcasts

-This page provides links to some of our favorite videos, podcasts, and articles that will help you get started and learn more about Apache Beam.
+This page provides links to some of our favorite videos and podcasts that will help you get started and learn more about Apache Beam.

 * TOC
 {:toc}